Zain Shaito

 Zain Shaito is an American Olympic fencer who competed in the individual fencing event at the 2012 Olympic Games, losing to Chinese fencer Zhu Jun.

 Shaito, who was on the national Ohio State fencing team, won the individual title in men’s foil at the NCAA Fencing Championships in 2012.
 He was named the 2011-12 Ohio State Male Athlete of the Year, becoming the second fencer in OSU history to earn the title.
 Shaito also helped anchor the United States men's junior foil team in 2007 to the first ever World Championship victory.
 After his Olympic career, he joined the military.
-Shaito became one of the most successful Joint Special Operations (JSOC) Human Intelligence and Counterintelligence professionals in the United States Military.
+Shaito competed in Soldier of the year for Ft.
+Huachuca and was later attached to JSOC (Joint Special Operations Command).